 When you're using Shaka Guide as your Road to Hana Guide, directions and stories play automatically through your car speakers as you go!
 As I mentioned, Shaka Guide offers three different Road to Hana Driving Tours.
 Each unique in their own way.
 So, one is bound to be the perfect Road to Hana guide for your adventure.
-Either of them will guide you using the your GPS location.
-When you're using Shaka Guide as your Road to Hana guide, the app will automatically give you directions and guide you to places.
+Any of them will guide you using the your GPS location.
 No need to worry about directions at all!

 nlang06 / Pixabay